proteome dynamics and control of proteostasis

 Andersen, K.R.*, Onischenko, E.*, Tang, J.H., Kumar, P., Chen, J.Z., Ulrich, A., Liphardt, J.T., Weis, K., and Schwartz, T.U.
 (2013).
 Scaffold nucleoporins Nup188 and Nup192 share structural and functional properties with nuclear transport receptors. eLife 2, e00745.

 Onischenko, E., and Weis, K. (2011).
 Nuclear pore complex-a coat specifically tailored for the nuclear envelope.
-Current opinion in cell biology 23, 293-301.
+Curr Opin Cell Biol 23, 293-301.

 Onischenko, E., Stanton, L.H., Madrid, A.S., Kieselbach, T., and Weis, K. (2009).
 Role of the Ndc1 interaction network in yeast nuclear pore complex assembly and maintenance.
-The Journal of cell biology 185, 475-491.
+J Cell Biol 185, 475-491.

 Buch, C., Lindberg, R., Figueroa, R., Gudise, S., Onischenko, E., and Hallberg, E. (2009).
 An integral protein of the inner nuclear membrane localizes to the mitotic spindle in mammalian cells.
-Journal of cell science 122, 2100-2107.
+J Cell Sci 122, 2100-2107.

 Onischenko, E.A., Crafoord, E., and Hallberg, E. (2007).
 Phosphomimetic mutation of the mitotically phosphorylated serine 1880 compromises the interaction of the transmembrane nucleoporin gp210 with the nuclear pore complex.
-Experimental cell research 313, 2744-2751.
+Exp Cell Res 313, 2744-2751.

 Onischenko, E.A., Gubanova, N.V., Kiseleva, E.V., and Hallberg, E. (2005).
 Cdk1 and okadaic acid-sensitive phosphatases control assembly of nuclear pore complexes in Drosophila embryos.
-Molecular biology of the cell 16, 5152-5162.
+Mol Biol Cell 16, 5152-5162.

 Onischenko, E.A., Gubanova, N.V., Kieselbach, T., Kiseleva, E.V., and Hallberg, E. (2004).
 Annulate lamellae play only a minor role in the storage of excess nucleoporins in Drosophila embryos.
 Traffic 5, 152-164.

-high-throughput analysis of protein dynamics
+High-throughput analysis of protein dynamics

-In spite of the paramount importance (especially for understanding the control of proteostasis) protein dynamics is a very understudied topic.
-For example, the assembly pathways (the way proteins interact with one another to form complexes) are well known only for a handful of ~4000 protein complexes identified in mammals alone.
+Protein dynamics can be thought of as a chain of events that cellular proteins undergo from the moment of biosynthesis and until elimination.
+Examples of such events are synthesis on ribosomes, protein folding, interaction with other proteins, proteasomal degradation etc...
+In spite of the paramount importance, protein dynamics is a highly understudied topic.
+For example, the assembly pathways (the way proteins interact with one another to form complexes) are known only for a handful of ~4000 human protein complexes.